siobhain/ccdshop/TESTME.md

 Edit Product | Expect toast message that Product added to database, ensure Product searchable, Product Details page with correct details as in image, name, category, price, sizeable, engrave etc | pass
 Delete Product | confirm product no longer searchable | Pass for Development DB but Not yet tested on production DB View Subscribe List | Verify emails on list are all users with subscribe_newsletter=True on DB | Pass

-Uploading an image | When uploading an image to a new product, the site shows the name of the file that will be uploaded.
-When checking the product details page, the image also shows. | PASS

 Return back to the [README.md](README.md) file.